travis-ci/docs-travis-ci-com/docs/user/build-configuration.md

 ### What This Guide Covers

 This guide covers build environment and configuration topics that are common to all projects hosted on travis-ci.org, regardless of the technology.
-We recommend you start with the [Getting Started](/docs/user/getting-started/) guide and read this guide top to bottom before moving on to [language-specific guides](/docs).
+We recommend you start with the [Getting Started](/docs/user/getting-started/) guide and read this guide top to bottom before moving on to [build notifications](/docs/user/notifications/) and [language-specific guides](/docs).

 ## .travis.yml file: what it is and how it is used

 Travis CI uses `.travis.yml` file in the root of your repository to learn about your project and how you want your builds to be executed. `.travis.yml` can be very minimalistic or have a lot of customization in it.
 A few example of what kind of information your `.travis.yml` file may have:

 * What programming language your project uses
 * What commands or scripts you want to be executed before each build (for example, to install or clone your project's dependencies)